gogins/csound-extended/csound/silencio/patches/README.md

 these patches do not depend on any external resources or code.
 A few patches depend on SoundFonts or VST plugins.

+There are two pianos.
+In the orchestra header, `#define USE_PIANOTEQ` to use the excellent commercial physically modeled piano VST plugin; otherwise, a large sampled Steinway SoundFont is used.

 An (incomplete but still useful) exposition of the methodology behind these modular patches may be found in<a href='modular_csound.pdf'><b><i>A Module System for Csound</b></i></a>.